by David Evans

 Bosmans plowed on, finding a rhythm that let him take the best part of ten seconds out of his chasers.
 His lead allowed Van Aert to sit in behind Teunissen for much of the following lap, sucking the Dutchman’s energy.
 Blue and orange jerseys still padded out the top ten.

 With four laps to go, Van Aert launched a stunning attack on Teunissen.
-Having left the Dutchman to fry at the head of the chase, Van Aert shouldered his way past him and forced the pace two corners before the start finish line.
+Having left the Dutchman to fry at the head of the chase, Van Aert shouldered his way past him and forced the pace two corners before the start-finish line.
 He quickly took a couple of seconds, and a formidable psychological advantage, out of the Dutchman.
 Teunissen and his teammate Tijmen Eising regrouped, only for another Belgian to latch on to their chase and start the pattern all over again.

 While the blues and oranges traded moves up front, Zach McDonald began channeling the spirit of Logan Owen, moving up to tenth place, 36 seconds off the action, the first non-Belgian or -Dutchman, and the rearmost carriage of the blue and orange train.
 Sadly for the home fans, his progress then slowed.

 Bosmans shunned a bike change.
 Van Aert was joined by Teunissen due to several slips and missed pedal strokes.
-Teunissan wasted no time in applying pressure to the Belgian, possibly realizing that the only way to catch Bosmans was through all-out attack.
+Teunissan wasted no time in applying pressure to the Belgian, possibly realizing that the only way to catch Bosmans was through an all-out attack.
 Van Aert did well to maintain contact with the Dutchman for half a lap, but he was soon gapped.
 A fall by Bosmans cut his advantage to only seven seconds with three laps to go.

 Both Bosmans and Teunissen executed flawless bike changes, but a couple more small slips by Bosmans allowed Teunissen to come within spitting distance of contact.
 Bosmans had a clear advantage on the straights, but seemed vulnerable in the corners and more technical sections.
-Teunissen continued his pursuit and made contact after an off camber section.
+Teunissen continued his pursuit and made contact after an off-camber section.

 With two to go, the race was tactically poised.
 Teunissen took to the front, trying to hold off Van Aerts.
 Bosmans slotted in behind the tall Dutchman.
 After the stairs, Bosmans moved to the front and bobbled a few corners, allowing Van Aert to creep ever closer to the leading duo, but the small Belgian just couldn’t quite get there.